Image Credit – Glamorgan Cricket Archives.

-There are two reasons why Lewis Jenkins holds a unique place in Glamorgan’s history – first, he was the batsman who faced the opening ball in the Club’s inaugural fixture against Warwickshire at Cardiff Arms Park in 1889.
-Secondly, he was the first batsmen to be dismissed as he departed to the second ball of the game, caught off the bowling of fast bowler John Shilton.
+There are two reasons why Lewis Jenkins holds a unique place in Glamorgan’s history – first, he was the batter who faced the opening ball in the Club’s inaugural fixture against Warwickshire at Cardiff Arms Park in 1889.
+Secondly, he was the first batter to be dismissed as he departed to the second ball of the game, caught off the bowling of fast bowler John Shilton.

 A native of the Neath area, Lewis was a stalwart of the Cadoxton and Briton Ferry Town clubs, as well as the South Wales CC, featuring on a regular basis on their annual tours to London and the Home Counties.
 His first appearance though at a higher level had come in the Glamorganshire side raised in July 1871 to play Monmouthshire at Usk, but it was the 24 year-old’s ability with the ball, rather than with the bat as in later years, which led to his inclusion.
 Opening the bowling, he claimed six wickets in Monmouthshire’s first innings, but his efforts could not prevent a sizeable defeat by eight wickets.